 Dog flu is transmitted through a dog’s respiratory secretions.
 This can be from barking, coughing, or even sneezing.
 Transmission is especially more likely when a dog in close contact with any infected dog.
-These interactions are usually most often found at dog kennels, groomers, daycare facilities, and shelters.Dogs who regularly visit dog parks and other places where pups gather in numbers can also get sick.
+These interactions are most often found at dog kennels, groomers, daycare facilities, and shelters.Dogs who regularly visit dog parks and other places where pups gather in numbers can also get sick.

 The best solution?
 Get a vaccination that covers both the H3N2 strain and the older H3N8 strain.